CodyFlame/CodyFire/README.md

 <br>

-This is Alamofire with blackjack, roulette and craps!
+This is a kind of Alamofire with blackjack, roulette and craps!

-This lib will convert you to convert your massive API code into an awesome convenient and easy maintainable calls in controllers!
+This lib will convert your massive API code into an awesome convenient and easy maintainable calls in controllers!

 Based on Alamofire 4.7.3.